gardenjs/gardenjs/README.md

 ### Later (no specific order)

+- [feature] use das-files from other modules (e.g. show carrots in custom project)
+- [feature] Place decorator files in folders (like test-files with before/after)
 - [task] Keep user state after refresh.
   - [task] Store selection in panel nav for refresh or if another component is selected.
   - [task] Store selection of stage for refresh or if another component is selected.